-- Bachelor unit: Bachelor/studio suites are those that lack the separating walls found in one bedroom suites and up. - One bedroom unit: a unit with only one bedroom. - Two bedroom unit: a unit with one bedroom and den, or two bedrooms. - Three bedroom unit: a unit with two bedrooms and a den, or three bedrooms.
-This unit is not a penthouse. - Four bedroom unit and up: a unit that has greater than three bedrooms.
-This unit is not a penthouse. - Penthouse: A penthouse unit is typically located on the top floor, is more luxurious, and larger than other units within the building.
-Occasionally these units may be located below the highest floor, but this type of penthouse is usually the only Living Unit on an entire floor andis superior to typical units in the condominium complex.
+- Loft: A partial upper floor in a unit where there are no partitions or doors.
+Typically, this results in significantly higher ceilings in other areas of the unit. - Penthouse: A penthouse unit is typically located on the top floor, is more luxurious, and larger than other units within the building.
+Occasionally these units may be located below the highest floor, but this type of penthouse is usually the only Living Unit on an entire floor and is superior to typical units in the condominium complex.